The Louisiana Scholarship Program

 No. Some Catholic schools choose not to participate in the Scholarship Program, and sometimes schools lose eligibility to participate due to poor academic performance.
-The list of participating schools for the 2017-18 school year is not out yet, but you can find the list of all of the private schools—Catholic and non-Catholic—that currently participate here.
+The list of participating schools during the 2019-2020 school year is expected to be released by January 2019.
+The information will be on the Louisiana Department of Education’s website.

 Will Every Student Who Applies for a Scholarship Receive One?

 No, unfortunately it is unlikely that every student who applies will receive a scholarship.
 The number of vouchers awarded each year depends on the amount of money designated by the state legislature.
-Louisiana is currently working through a wait list of voucher applicants.
+In 2017-2018, there were over 10,000 applicants and approximately 7,000 scholarships awarded.

 If I Receive a Scholarship, Will I Need to Reapply Every Year?